R2bEEaton/njit-pending-cs490/README.md

 ## Load the .env file with required fields
 ```
-This is a placeholder for later, we will put credentials in here for Google OAuth
+This is a placeholder for later, we will detail the required secrets and where they can be gotten
 ```